ulises-c/OnShape-DocuReader/README.md

 - 🔐 **Secure OAuth 2.0 Authentication** - Safely authenticate with OnShape using industry-standard OAuth flow
 - 📄 **Document Browser** - View and browse your OnShape documents with a clean, intuitive interface
+- ☑️ **Document Selection** - Select individual documents with checkboxes and "Select All" functionality
+- 📋 **Selective Export** - Export only selected documents with the "Get Selected" button
 - 🔍 **Document Details** - Access detailed information about documents, including metadata and elements
 - ⚙️ **Element Exploration** - Browse parts, assemblies, and other elements within your documents
 - 📦 **Single Document Export** - Get comprehensive data for individual documents with the "Get Document" button